anki-code/xontrib-output-search/README.md

-Fish out tokens from previous command output and use them for the next command.
+Fish out tokens from the previous command output and use them for the next command.

 * You'll forget about selecting identifiers/names/urls by mouse.
 * You'll forget about searching autocomplete plugins for every app you use.